 Census data was downloaded via the UK Data Service.
 Demographic data relating to age, gender, economic activity and place of work were extracted at small area level.
 The 2011 Output Area Classification, which classifies areas by socio-economic group, was sourced from the Office for National Statistics.

-A microsimulation approach was taken to extrapolate sample app data to the whole population at city level.
-The city of Newcastle-upon-Tyne was chosen as a case study for the microsimulation model.
+Microsimulation was used to extrapolate sample data from the app to the whole population at city level.
+Newcastle-upon-Tyne was chosen as a case study for the microsimulation model.
 The population of Newcastle was represented at an individual level within the model.

 Population synthesis was carried out to generate a synthetic population of individuals from the aggregate Census tables.
 A Monte Carlo simulation approach was taken.
 Travel characteristics were attributed to individuals in the synthetic population by linking them to individuals in the app user database based on demographic characteristics.